tonyhammond/bucket/README.md

 # bucket – Playground for Rust experiments

+The `bucket` crate is just a playground for Rust experiments.
+See [doc](https://tonyhammond.github.io/bucket/doc/bucket/) for the crate docs.

 First off, some simple code for reading a CSV file just to have something to play with.
 We're parsing this with the [csv](https://docs.rs/csv/1.0.2/csv/) crate.